Things to Do in Nashville, TN

 What is the must do for one day in Nashville?

 Start with the free Tennessee State Museum (2 hours), followed by lunch at Prince's Hot Chicken or Five Points Pizza.
 Spend the afternoon exploring 12South's boutiques and cafes, then head to Broadway for evening entertainment at Robert's Western World or similar authentic honky tonks.
 End with late-night hot chicken if you missed it earlier, as many spots stay open until midnight.
+For a full one-day plan, see our Your Perfect Weekend In Nashville Itinerary.

 What to do in Nashville for the first time?

 Begin with iconic attractions like the Country Music Hall of Fame and Grand Ole Opry tour to understand Nashville's musical foundation.
 Balance tourist experiences with local favorites: eat at Pancake Pantry for breakfast, explore East Nashville's creative scene, and visit at least one Broadway honky tonk for live music.
 Allow time for neighborhood walking tours rather than just downtown attractions.
+For comprehensive first-time visitor guidance, explore Nashville Hidden Gems Locals Recommend What You Need To Know for current recommendations.

 What to do with 2 days in Nashville?